Strategy11/formidable-forms/readme.txt

 [See more FAQs](http://formidablepro.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 2.0.02 =
+* Make sure frm_to_email hook is reverse compatible
+* Fix php example in the shortcode examples
+* Add styling for frm_half classes combined with left or right labels
+* Add a fallback if dbDelta is missing
+* Remove inline js from the draft button in the default HTML to prevent 404/403 errors on some servers.
+This change only applies to new forms
+* Move the legend tag into the customizable HTML, but without a migration so it won't be added to existing forms
+* Move the "before fields" HTML into the fieldset to it will be parallell with the "After fields" HTML
+* Make sure partial form transients aren't saved for long forms.
+Make sure it's all or nothing.
+* Make sure the parent_form_id column was added, and try to add it again if it's not there
+* Pro: Allow [25 show=count].
+This shortcode will return a count of items instead of the items themselves.
+Intended for use with a repeating section field, but would work with anything.
+* Pro: Fix filtering by text from a dynamic field
+* Pro: Make sure conditional logic doesn't apply to fields that follow a section with logic
+* Pro: Make sure any post fields used in custom code are included when the post is created
+* Pro: Load the datepicker localization file from the new hosted location
+* Pro: Rework the CSV export generation with lower memory usage and more hooks for easily removing columns
+* Pro: Fix exporting checkbox fields inside a CSV
+* Pro: Update the pagination for Genesis the '...'
+* Pro: Hopefully fix the missing date format issue some users are running into with the datepicker.
+Unverified since we couldn't replicate.
+* Pro: When creating a new view, make sure the filter and order rows include the fields from the selected form

 = 2.0.01 =
 * Break transients into chunks for large forms ( > 200 fields )
 * Remove the upgrade link and perform the upgrade automatically